State Hospital

-The State Hospital (also known as Carstairs Hospital, or simply Carstairs) is a psychiatric hospital in the village of Carstairs, in South Lanarkshire, Scotland.
-It provides care and treatment in conditions of high security for around 140 patients from Scotland and Northern Ireland.
+The State Hospital (also known as Carstairs Hospital, or simply Carstairs) is a psychiatric hospital located close to the villages of Carstairs and Carstairs Junction, in South Lanarkshire, Scotland.
+It provides care and treatment in conditions of high security for patients from Scotland and Northern Ireland.
 The hospital is managed by the State Hospitals Board for Scotland which is a public body accountable to the First Minister of Scotland through the Scottish Government Health and Social Care Directorates.
 It is a Special Health Board, part of the NHS Scotland and the only hospital of its kind within Scotland.

 History

 Carstairs Hospital was constructed between 1936 and 1939.
 Although it was planned and financed as a facility for "mental defectives", it was first used as a military hospital, during the Second World War.
 The War Office relinquished control of the hospital in 1948, when it became the State Institution for Mental Defectives.
 On 1 October 1957 there was a large transfer of 90 criminally insane prisoners from the criminal lunatic department at HM Prison Perth to Carstairs, and this new combined unit became The State Mental Hospital.

 The State Hospitals (Scotland) Act 1994 enabled management of the hospital to be transferred from the Secretary of State for Scotland to NHS Scotland, coming under the control of the State Hospitals Board for Scotland.

 A redevelopment of the hospital was approved by the Scottish Government in September 2007.
 Construction began in April 2008 and the new hospital facilities were officially opened on 26 June 2012.